tzhg/my-budget/README.md

 ### Recording cash flows

 *Cash flow* refers to any movement of cash.
-It is divided into non-investment income and expenses, and investment (or savings) profit and loss.
+It is divided into non-investment income and expenses, and investment profit and loss.
 Investment profit and loss refer to cash flows relating to savings, e.g. capital gains and losses, dividends, and interest.
 Capital gains and losses are calculated first in first out.